openshift/origin-aggregated-logging/deployer/README.md

 projects could fall behind and even be lost if the pod were deleted before Fluentd caught up.

+*NOTE* Throttling does not work when using the systemd journal as the log source.
+The throttling implementation depends on being able to throttle the reading of the individual log files for each project.
+When reading from the journal, there is only a single log source, no log files, so no file-based throttling is available, and there isn't a method of restricting which log entries are read into the fluentd process _before_ they get into the fluentd process address space.

 To tell Fluentd which projects it should be restricting you will need to edit the throttle configuration in its configmap after deployment: